Ragarnoy/GBMU/docs/RTC.md

 ## Implementation

-Each RTC implementation are per game, since it's an harware module that is on cartridge that need it, and not on the GameBoy.
+Each RTC implementation are per game, since it's a hardware module that is in the cartridge that needs it, and not on the GameBoy.

-For the implementation, we have to thing that is distincte:
+For the implementation, we have two thing that are distinct:

 - Simulating the RTC while the game is running (the software emulator is running)
 - Simulating the RTC while the game is off (the software emulator is not running or running another game)

 ### Implementation while the emulator is not running

-This section discuss how we can emulate the RTC while the emulator is not running or running another game.
+This section discusses how we can emulate the RTC while the emulator is not running or running another game.

 #### The naive implementation when the emulator is not running